19x19/Baduk/README.md

 # Baduk

 An easy-to-use online Go gaming platform.
 Currently hosted at http://www.baduk.ca.
-Ey.

 Currently in the pre-alpha stage.
 When we finish all the issues labelled "ALPHA RELEASE", we will officially ship and be in alpha stage.